Bingi-Man/Debian-Xfce-Tweaks/README.md

 #### 5.2.2 Disable journalling on Ext4

-WARNING: This can lead to data loss!
+**WARNING**: This can lead to data loss!
 Ensure you have a complete backup before proceeding.
 ```
 lsblk    # Identify your root partition (e.g., /dev/nvme0n1p2)